Bee pollinating a flower

 Advising

-Undergraduate students are assigned to an Entomology undergraduate faculty advisor and academic staff advisor.
-However, since the vast majority of Entomology BS students conduct independent research during their undergraduate career, it is important to meet with other entomology faculty members to learn about all of the research possibilities.
+Most Entomology students also participate in independent research during their undergraduate career so it is also important to connect with other Entomology faculty members to learn about all of the research possibilities.

 Undergraduates in Entomology are strongly urged to meet with their advisor before they enroll for the upcoming term.
 If you have questions about advising or declaring the major, please contact the academic advisor.